List of Japanese football champions: Total titles won

-Fourteen clubs have been champions, though only eleven have won the title since the establishment of J. League.
-Of these eleven, Kashima Antlers, Gamba Osaka, Nagoya Grampus, Kawasaki Frontale and Vissel Kobe have never been Japan Soccer League champions; Kobe never competed in the old JSL Division 1.
+Fourteen clubs have won the Japanese top flight title, although only eleven have been champions since the establishment of the J.League.
+Of those eleven clubs, Kashima Antlers, Gamba Osaka, Nagoya Grampus, Kawasaki Frontale, and Vissel Kobe have never won the Japan Soccer League title.
+Of these, Vissel Kobe never competed in the former Japan Soccer League Division 1.

-All Japanese champion clubs still exist and are competing in the J. League; however, some may have moved from their Japan Soccer League locations they won the title at, or may have cut off ties with their original parent company.
+All Japanese champion clubs still exist and currently compete in the J.League.
+However, some have relocated from the cities in which they won their Japan Soccer League titles, while others have severed ties with their original parent companies.

-Years in italic indicate Japan Soccer League seasons.
-Clubs in bold compete in J1 as of the 2025 season; clubs in italic no longer exist.
+Clubs in bold compete in the J1 League as of the 2025 season.
+Italics indicates defunct clubs.